rdrgmnzs/pulp_centos_errata_import/README.md

   2. Run the script
      wget -N http://cefs.steve-meier.de/errata.latest.xml
      ./errata_import.pl --errata=errata.latest.xml --user=[admin] --password=[pass]
   3. Sync repositories so that errata is published.
+(The errata will not show up on the Katello/Foreman interface until this step is completed. )

 # Warning